-David graduated from the National Conservatory of the University of Chile and the Conservatoire Royal de Bruxelles.
-He has received scholarships for conducting masterclasses in Zurich with David Zinman and the Tonhalle Orchestra, in London with Benjamin Zander and the London Masterclass Orchestra, and another with Guerassim Voronkov and the St. Petersburg Symphony Orchestra.
+Born in Antofagasta, Chile, Navarro-Turres began conducting at the age of fifteen with the Youth Symphony Orchestra of the Liceo Experimental Artístico.
+He is a graduate of the National Conservatory of the University of Chile and the Royal Conservatory of Brussels.
+He has received scholarships to attend prestigious conducting masterclasses in Zurich with David Zinman and the Tonhalle Orchestra, in London with Benjamin Zander and the London Masterclass Orchestra, and in Russia with Guerassim Voronkov and the St. Petersburg Symphony Orchestra.

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.